List of video game genres: Rhythm games

 Frets on Fire is a music game.

 Rhythm game or rhythm action is a genre of music-themed action video game that challenges a player's sense of rhythm.
 The genre includes dance games such as Dance Dance Revolution and music-based games such as Rock Band and Guitar Hero.
 Games in the genre challenge the player to press buttons at precise times: the screen shows which button the player is required to press, and the game awards points both for accuracy and for synchronization with the beat.

 PaRappa the Rapper has been deemed the first influential rhythm game; whose basic template formed the core of subsequent games in the genre.
-Other popular rhythm games include Dance Dance Revolution, Maimai, Project Diva, Cytus, Love Live: School Idol Festival, The Idolmaster, osu!, Taiko no Tatsujin, Crypt of the Necrodancer, etc.
+Other popular rhythm games include Dance Dance Revolution, Maimai, Project Diva, Cytus, Love Live: School Idol Festival, The Idolmaster, osu!, Taiko no Tatsujin, and Crypt of the Necrodancer.

-Battle Royale games
+Battle royale games

 A battle royale game is a genre that blends the survival, exploration and scavenging elements of a survival game with last man standing gameplay.
 Battle royale games challenge a large number of players, starting with minimal equipment, to search for weapons and armor and eliminate other opponents, while trying to stay in safe playable area which shrinks as the time passes, with the winner being the last competitor in the game.
-Notable battle royale games include PlayerUnknown's Battlegrounds, Fortnite Battle Royale, Garena Free Fire, Apex Legends, and Call of Duty: Warzone, each having received tens of millions of players within months of their releases.
+Notable battle royale games include PlayerUnknown's Battlegrounds, Fortnite Battle Royale, Free Fire, Apex Legends, and Call of Duty: Warzone, each having received tens of millions of players within months of their releases.